 Leonard Lief Library

-Prior to her work at Lehman College, Stacy was the Library Director at Gann Academy and a Research and Instruction librarian at WPI and at Simmons University (then Simmons College).
+Prior to her work at Lehman College, Stacy was the Library Director at Gann Academy, a Research and Instruction librarian at WPI and Simmons University (then Simmons College).
 She continues to serve as a mentor to Library and Information Science students at Simmons University.